 - A letter from the registrar or departmental Director of Graduate Studies attesting to the student's ABD (all-but-dissertation) status.
 Submit in the same way as letters of recommendation.

 - Start your application process early.
 The first steps create your record.
 You may return several times to update and upload files.

 - Check file size limits and edit as necessary

 - DO NOT plan to submit less than one day prior to deadline.
 Upload speeds slow with increased traffic and accidents happen!

 AHJ AMS 50 Fellowships are awarded solely on the basis of academic merit.
 Winners receive a twelve-month stipend, currently set at $20,000.
 Fellows may elect to accept the award on an honorary or partly honorary basis (thus freeing scarce resources for others).
 The fellowships are intended for full-time study.
 An equivalent major award from another source may not normally be held concurrently or consecutively unless the AMS award is accepted on an honorary basis.
 Fellowships are for one year and are not deferrable or renewable.
 There are no provisions for the payment of tuition: it is hoped that graduate schools will provide tuition fellowships or waivers.

 The winners are selected in the Spring, announced in the August issue of the AMS Newsletter, and given formal recognition at the Annual Meeting and Awards Presentation of the Society.

-Applications should be made using the online submission form, a link to which will be available here about 15 November.
+Applications should be made using the online submission form.

 Application Deadline: 5:00 p.m.
 EST, Monday 16 December 2013.